miarec/pymp3/README.md

 To build a binary package for your platform (*.whl), run:

-    pip wheel .
+    pip wheel . --verbose

-A result of this command will be `*.whl` file in the current directory.
+A result of this command will be `mp3*.whl` file in the current directory.

+Optional `--verbose` parameter allows you to review the build process.

 ## To install the built WHL file: